coon-js/extjs-lib-core/docs/README.md

 The following sections are considered when reading out a _coon.js-application_-configuration file:

  - `services`: services shared amongst modules, registered with `coon.core.ServiceLocator`
+ - `ioc.bindings`: bindings used by the `coon.core.ioc.Container` for runtime dependency injection
  - `application`: runtime related configuration.
 Will be available via `coon.core.ConfigManager.get([application_name])`
  - `plugins`: Application-/Controller-/Component-Plugins that need to be registered
  - `packages`: Configuration for packages used by the application.
 Can also be used to disable/enable packages